 Our company has not historically utilized net income or net loss as a performance measure for our executive compensation program due to the capital intensive nature of our business.
-We consider Adjusted EBITDA, which is discussed under "Executive Compensation-Executive Summary-2022 Performance Highlights" above and reconciled in Annex A to this proxy statement, as a more meaningful performance measure when assessing compensation of our named executive officers.
+We consider Adjusted EBITDA, which is discussed under "Executive Compensation-Executive Summary-2024 Performance Highlights" above and reconciled in Annex A to this proxy statement, as a more meaningful performance measure when assessing compensation of our named executive officers.
 As a smaller reporting company, we are not required to include Adjusted EBITDA in the pay versus performance table.

-From 2021 to 2022, our net loss substantially decreased and the Compensation Actually Paid to our PEO and Non-PEO NEO increased between those years to correlate with the improvement in the Company's performance.
-Further, our TSR increased from 2021 to 2022 and the Compensation Actually Paid to our PEO and Non-PEO NEO also increased to correlate with the increase in our TSR.
+From 2023 to 2024, our net loss increased and the Compensation Actually Paid to our PEO and Non-PEO NEO decreased between those years to correlate with the Company's performance.
+Further, our TSR decreased from 2023 to 2024 and the Compensation Actually Paid to our PEO and Non-PEO NEO also declined to correlate with the decrease in our TSR.